Frequently Asked Questions

 Is your school accredited?

 Lucy Daniels School is a licensed, 5-star Center by the N.C.
-Division of Child Development, Department of Health and Human Services and the ND Department of Non-Public Education.
-We are also a member of the Alliance for Psychoanalytic Schools. the Lucy Daniels Center for Early Childhood is a 501(c)(3) tax-exempt, nonprofit, charitable organization legally incorporated and licensed with the State of North Carolina.
+Division of Child Development, Department of Health and Human Services and the NC Department of Non-Public Education.
+We are also a member of the Alliance for Psychoanalytic Schools.
+Lucy Daniels Center for Early Childhood is a 501(c)(3) tax-exempt, nonprofit, charitable organization legally incorporated and licensed with the State of North Carolina.

 Still have questions?